jburgy/jburgy.github.io/docs/_posts/2025-05-01-zig-from-python.md

 ---
 layout: post
-title:  "How do you call Zig from python?"
+title:  "How do you call Zig from Python?"
 date:   2025-05-01 09:27:41 -0500
 ---